Bahnhofplatz

 Marktbreit

-Now follow Marktstraße southwards and you will reach Schlossplatz, where you will stand in front of Seinsheim Castle.
+Now follow Marktstraße southwards and you will come to Schlossplatz, where you will be standing in front of Seinsheim Castle.

-The Seinsheim Palace was built in 1580 for the imperial and prince-bishop councillor Georg Ludwig von Seinsheim (1514 - 1591).
-It was a representative building in the style and spirit of the Renaissance.
+Seinsheim Castle was built in 1580 for the imperial and prince-bishop's councillor Georg Ludwig von Seinsheim (1514 - 1591).
+The result was a representative building in the style and spirit of the Renaissance.

-From 1865, Seinsheim's castle became Schwarzenberg's official residence with the seat of the district administrator.
-After a renovation in 1994, today there is a café and a wine bar on the ground floor and the municipal library and the municipal archives on the ground floor.
+From 1865, Seinsheim Castle became Schwarzenberg's official residence and the seat of the official administrator.
+Following renovation work in 1994, the ground floor now houses a café and a wine bar, while the first floor houses the town library and the town archives.

 Schlossplatz